-Condition Criteria early posttraumatic seizures (from 24 hours to 1 week posttrauma) penetrating brain injury brain contusion subdural haematoma/surgery for subdural haematoma loss of consciousness/alteration of consciousness, or posttraumatic amnesia greater than 24 hours, and • age older than 65 at time of injury.
+Condition Criteria early posttraumatic seizures (from 24 hours to 1 week posttrauma) penetrating brain injury brain contusion subdural haematoma/surgery for subdural haematoma loss of consciousness/alteration of consciousness, or posttraumatic amnesia greater than 24 hours, and age older than 65 at time of injury.
 They should be classed as Temporarily Unfit to Perform Firefighting Duties for at least 2-5 years or longer depending on the severity of theinjury, with a minimum of 5 years for a penetrating brain injury.
 Shorter non[operational periods may be considered on a case[by[casebasis taking into consideration advice from a specialist experienced in the assessment and management of epilepsy.
 If a seizure has already occurred, refer to Section 15.2.1.
 Intracranial surgery A firefighter should be classified as Temporarily Unfit to Perform Firefighting Duties for at least 12 months following supratentorial surgery or surgery that involves retraction of the cerebral hemispheres.
-The nonworking period should be commensurate with the level of recovery and risk of seizure.
-15.2.1 and 'Other neurological conditions', below.
+The nonworking period should be commensurate withthe level of recovery and risk of seizure.
+If there are seizures or long[term neurological deficits, refer to Section 15.2.1 and 'Other neurological conditions', below.
 Multiple sclerosis A firefighter is not Fit to Perform Firefighting Duties if they havemultiple sclerosis.
-Fit to Perform Firefighting Duties Subject to Review, with at least annual review, may be considered by the FRNSW Occupational Physician, taking into account information provided by the treatingspecialist regarding: impairment affecting muscle power, sensation, balance, coordination, vision and cognition the effect of heat on the firefighter's symptoms the course of the firefighter's illness • the effect and side effects of treatment.
+Fit to Perform Firefighting Duties Subject to Review, with at least annual review, may be considered by the FRNSW Occupational Physician, taking into account information provided by the treatingspecialist regarding: impairment affecting muscle power, sensation, balance, coordination, vision and cognition the effect of heat on the firefighter's symptoms the course of the firefighter's illness the effect and side effects of treatment.
 Neuromuscular conditions A firefighter is not Fit to Perform Firefighting Duties if they have: a peripheral neuropathy muscular dystrophy another neuromuscular disorder that significantly impairs muscle

-Criteria power, sensation or coordination.
-Fit to Perform Firefighting Duties Subject to Review, with at least annual review, may be considered, taking into account informationprovided by the treating specialist regarding: the level of impairment of muscle power, sensation, balance or coordination the course of the illness.
-A firefighter is not Fit to Perform Firefighting Duties if they haveParkinson's disease.
+Condition Criteria power, sensation or coordination.
+Fit to Perform Firefighting Duties Subject to Review, with at least annual review, may be considered, taking into account information provided by the treating specialist regarding: the level of impairment of muscle power, sensation, balance or coordination the course of the illness.
+Parkinson's disease A firefighter is not Fit to Perform Firefighting Duties if they haveParkinson's disease.
 Permanently Unfit to Perform Firefighting Duties applies if the firefighter experiences fluctuations in motor control and/or problemswith balance.
 In exceptional circumstances, Fit to Perform Firefighting Duties Subject to Review, with at least annual review, may be determined by the FRNSW Occupational Physician, taking into account information provided by the treating specialist regarding: the level of motor impairment the level of cognitive and mood impairment the presence of autonomic nervous system impairment the response to treatment.
-A firefighter is not Fit to Perform Firefighting Duties if they have a space[occupying lesion.
-In exceptional circumstances, Fit to Perform Firefighting Duties may be considered by the FRSNW Occupational Physician, taking into account information provided by the treating specialist regarding: any neurological impairment seizure risk • prognosis.
-A firefighter is not Fit to Perform Firefighting Duties if they have had a subarachnoid haemorrhage.
-Temporarily Unfit to Perform Firefighting Duties applies for at least6 months.
-Fit to Perform Firefighting Duties Subject to Review may be determined by the FRNSW Occupational Physician after 6 months (unless a poor prognosis is apparent before this time), taking intoaccount information provided by the appropriate specialist(s) regarding:
+Space[occupying lesions (including brain tumours) A firefighter is not Fit to Perform Firefighting Duties if they have a space[occupying lesion.
+In exceptional circumstances, Fit to Perform Firefighting Duties may be considered by the FRSNW Occupational Physician, taking into account information provided by the treating specialist regarding: any neurological impairment seizure risk prognosis.
+Subarachnoid haemorrhage (also refer toaneurysms, intracranial surgery) A firefighter is not Fit to Perform Firefighting Duties if they have had a subarachnoid haemorrhage.
+Surger y Temporarily Unfit to Perform Firefighting Duties applies for at least6 months.
+Fit to Perform Firefighting Duties Subject to Review may be determined by the FRNSW Occupational Physician after 6 months(unless a poor prognosis is apparent before this time), taking intoaccount information provided by the appropriate specialist(s) regarding: